French aircraft carrier France Libre

-The Porte-avions de nouvelle génération (PANG; "new generation aircraft carrier") is a planned aircraft carrier for the French Navy.
-Construction of the PANG is expected to begin around 2031 and it is projected to enter service in about 2038; the year the aircraft carrier is due to be retired.
-The ship will be nuclear-powered and will feature the Electromagnetic Aircraft Launch System (EMALS) and Advanced Arresting Gear (AAG).
+France Libre, formerly the Porte-avions de nouvelle génération (PA-NG; "new generation aircraft carrier") is a planned aircraft carrier for the French Navy.
+Construction of France Libre is expected to begin around 2031 and it is projected to enter service in about 2038, the year the aircraft carrier is due to be retired.

+The ship will be nuclear-powered and will feature three General Atomics Electromagnetic Aircraft Launch System (EMALS) catapults and three sets of Advanced Arresting Gear (AAG).